newhuo-tech/trade-docs/source/index.html.md

 ### Q15: When subscribing the same topic of several contract codes, will several ws be needed?

-Since Futures, Coin Margined swaps, USDT Margined swaps are different contracts with different interface addresses, different ws will be needed.
+Since Futures, Coin Margined swaps, USDT Margined Contracts and Options are different contracts with different interface addresses, different ws will be needed.

-In Futures, Coin Margined swaps, USDT Margined swaps thereof, as long as the interface address is the same, one ws is enough.
+In Futures, Coin Margined swaps, USDT Margined Contracts and Options thereof, as long as the interface address is the same, one ws is enough.

 ### Q16: Is it available to place/cancel an order via WS??